 Tortola Annual Events

-BVI Music Festival (May) - The annual apex of the BVI music scene, the Music Festival includes reggae, calypso, funji, R&B, rock, dance, and jazz groups from across the regional and around the world.
+(May) - The annual apex of the BVI music scene, the Music Festival includes reggae, calypso, funji, R&B, rock, dance, and jazz groups from across the region and around the world.
 Held over a three-day weekend in May at Cane Garden Bay Beach on Tortola, you can join music lovers and world-renowned artists.
 Take part in the sizzling beach parties, music concerts and after parties on a beach-front venue.
 This is where the sound of music meets the sounds of nature.

-BVI Emancipation Festival (end of July - August) - Also known as the August Festival or the BVI Festival, this event marks the BVI's emancipation from slavery in 1834.
-Includes the annual freedom march, emancipation service, calypso monarch competition, boat races, and August Monday Parade.
+(end of July - August) - Also known as the August Festival or the BVI Festival, this event marks the BVI's emancipation from slavery in 1834.
+It includes the annual freedom march, emancipation service, calypso monarch competition, boat races, and August Monday Parade.
 It is also during this time when the culture and history of the people are grandly showcased with extravaganzas of local and international music, pageants, Food Fairs, j'ouvert (street jamming), parades, gospel celebrations and folklore presentations.
 This is the cultural event of the year in the BVI and not to be missed.

 O'Neal Mundy Commodors Cup

 Two short races in Francis Drake Channel, followed by the Club annual dinner and prize giving.

 This event geared toward anyone who loves foods and craves the authentic taste of flavor filled Caribbean cuisine.
 It affords everyone the opportunity to sample the wide array of foods offered from restaurant to restaurant

 and makes dinning affordable for patrons no matter whether you choose to dine at one of our boutique type restaurants or at one of our five star resorts.

 The one-day event Leverick Bay Poker Run has gained its prestige over the years for exciting poker games, great entertainment and vibrantly coloured power boats that grace the turquoise seas of the British Virgin Islands.